espressif/esp-iot-bridge/components/iot_bridge/README.md

 ## Example

-- [examples/wifi_router](https://github.com/espressif/esp-iot-bridge/blob/master/examples/wifi_router): The device based on the ESP-IOT-Bridge solution connects to the router through Wi-Fi or ethernet, and the smart device such as the phone can access the internet by connecting to the SoftAP hotspot provided by the ESP-IOT-Bridge device.
+- [examples/wifi_router](https://github.com/espressif/esp-iot-bridge/blob/master/examples/wifi_router): The device based on the ESP-IoT-Bridge solution connects to the router through Wi-Fi or ethernet, and the smart device such as the phone can access the internet by connecting to the SoftAP hotspot provided by the ESP-IoT-Bridge device.

-- [examples/4g_hotspot](https://github.com/espressif/esp-iot-bridge/blob/master/examples/4g_hotspot): ESP-IOT-Bridge device can be equipped with a mobile network module with a SIM card and then convert the cellular network into a Wi-Fi signal.
-The surrounding smart devices can connect to the hotspot from the ESP-IOT-Bridge device to gain Internet access.
+- [examples/4g_hotspot](https://github.com/espressif/esp-iot-bridge/blob/master/examples/4g_hotspot): ESP-IoT-Bridge device can be equipped with a mobile network module with a SIM card and then convert the cellular network into a Wi-Fi signal.
+The surrounding smart devices can connect to the hotspot from the ESP-IoT-Bridge device to gain Internet access.

 You can create a project from this example by the following command: